-The mission of the Denver Park Rangers is to maximize public safety, protect park resources, and provide service to park visitors.
-Rangers work with internal and external partners to meet the needs of a highly diverse citizenry.
-Park Rangers patrol by foot, bicycle and vehicle.
-Rangers assist local law enforcement and work with the Police and Fire Divisions in the event of an emergency or hazardous situation.
-Rangers are trained in public contact techniques, CPR, first aid and other life saving and rescue techniques.
+The mission of Denver Park Rangers is to maximize public safety, protect park resources and provide service to visitors.
+Rangers patrol by foot, bicycle and vehicle, assisting local law enforcement and fire department in the event of an emergency or hazardous situation.
+Rangers are trained in public contact techniques, CPR, first-aid and rescue techniques.

 City Parks are closed from 11:00 pm to 5:00 am.
 No access is allowed during these times except on through roads or trails.
 Mountain Parks are closed one hour after sunset to one hour before sunrise.
 Permitted activities or events may be allowed after curfew